barrawi/linux-sysadmin-labs/containerized-webapp-ci/README.md

 This project is part of my DevOps / Automation Portfolio.
 I am constantly looking to refine my infrastructure patterns.
 If you have suggestions regarding compliance, image optimization, or CI/CD integration, your feedback is highly appreciated.
 Constructive conversations and professional networking are always welcome.

 ## Author
-Wilberth Barrantes - *DevOps / Automation Portfolio*
+Wilberth Barrantes - *DevOps / Automation Toolkit*